AdobeDocs/id-service.de-DE/help/implementation-guides/setup-target.md

 * AMCV-Cookie in der Domäne suchen, in der Ihre Seite gehostet wird.
 * Sicherstellen, dass `mboxMCGVID` in Ihrer [!DNL Target]-Anforderung erscheint und dass es die [!DNL Experience Cloud]-ID (MID) enthält.

-See [Cookies and the Experience Platform Identity Service](../introduction/cookies.md) for information about the AMCV cookie and the MID.
+See [Cookies and the Experience Cloud Identity Service](../introduction/cookies.md) for information about the AMCV cookie and the MID.

 **Bereitstellung**